darrenrahnemoon/machine-learning-playground/README.md

 # Darren's ML Playground

-I can't afford to pay for private repositories so I guess you can use my code too.
+I can't afford to pay for private repositories so I guess you can see my code too.

 ## Setup